Tarcisio2code/42Berlin/C_Piscine/C_01/ex01/readme.md

 >**Body of the function**
 >```c
 >{
->	// Set the new value to the pointer variable
+>	// Set the new value to the pointer
 >	*********nbr = 42;
 >}
 >```